Looking for the cheapest and most profitable way to earn more revenue for your business? You’ve found it.

 Web hosts offer different hosting plans.
 While you may start with a shared hosting plan, it is better that you quickly upgrade to the next plan (depending on your web host) or a VPS plan.
 A VPS plan is a great starting point for getting a mobile-friendly website with minimal downtime.

 According to Pew Research, 1 in 4 Americans (25%) own a smart speaker.
 And this percentage isn’t about to slow down.
-Research suggests that the number of U.S. adults owning a smart speaker could increase to 55% by 2022.
+Research suggests that the number of U.S. adults owning a smart speaker could increase to 55%.
 All these imply that you need to include voice search optimization in your local SEO strategy.

 Here are some additional voice search stats: